hoesler/congress-assistant/README.md

 Its purposes are:

 * Synchronizing the time slots for talks in multiple lecture halls, by displaying a countdown during talks and a timeline of upcoming events and customizable slides for announcements between them.
-This is implemented via a [backbone.js](http://backbonejs.org/ "backbone.js") based frontend (Time synchronization is done by continuously fetching a master time from the the server).
+This is implemented via a [backbone.js](http://backbonejs.org/ "backbone.js") based frontend and reffered to as *LectureHallClient* (Time synchronization is done by continuously fetching a master time from the the server).
 * Serving webpages to assist in organizing activities (In Tübingen: Meet a Silverback, Poster Invitations, ...)
 * Sending personalized emails to different groups of attendants